llSourcell/AI_Reader/README.md

 Overview
 ============
 This code will reword an input phrase from the user using Google's Parsey McParseface parser.
-More information abut  be found in the [original repo](https://github.com/tensorflow/models/tree/master/syntaxnet).
+More information can be found in the [original repo](https://github.com/tensorflow/models/tree/master/syntaxnet).
 This the code for 'Build an AI Reader' on [Youtube](https://youtu.be/AKwfVAKaigI)

 Dependencies
 ============